adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 That's it!
 Every time you test a new payment method, your server will receive a notification from Adyen's server.

 You can find more information about webhooks in [this detailed blog post](https://www.adyen.com/blog/Integrating-webhooks-notifications-with-Adyen-Checkout).

-## Contributing

-We commit all our new features directly into our GitHub repository.
-Feel free to request or suggest new features or code changes yourself as well!

-Find out more in our [Contributing](https://github.com/adyen-examples/.github/blob/main/CONTRIBUTING.md) guidelines.

-## License

-MIT license.
-For more information, see the **LICENSE** file in the root directory.